kevin-at-datical/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 <br/>

 ### Step Two: Create a `liquibase.properties` file
-- In your LiquibaseATP folder create a new text file.
+- In your LiquibaseATP-ADW folder create a new text file.
 - Rename the text file to `liquibase.properties`.
 - Edit the `liquibase.properties` file to add the following properties: